 Regional and rural Victoria offers a lot to residents and visitors.
 Knowing where health services and information can be found will give you more confidence in finding support when it is needed.

 A snapshot of Victoria

-About 25 per cent of Australia's population live in Victoria.
+About 1 in 4 Australians lives in Victoria.
 The state's biggest industries are agriculture (dairy, crops, wool) and manufacturing.

 People living in and around metropolitan areas live longer than the national average, but the same is not true for rural Victorians.
 They experience more suicide, road traffic accidents, smoking-related cancers, diabetes, stroke and heart disease and airways diseases such as asthma, emphysema and chronic bronchitis than residents in metropolitan areas.